albinsuresh/thin-edge.io/docs/src/contribute/design/next-tedge-api/mqtt-topic-guidelines.md

 1. Topic for firmware update commands: `tedge/{child-id}/commands/req/firmware_update`
 1. Topic for software update commands: `tedge/commands/req/software/list`

-... where there is inconsistency in the placement of child devices and how the commands are grouped.
+Where there is inconsistency in the placement of child devices and how the commands are grouped.

 There are a few other limitations like the lack of support for services on the thin-edge device, difficulty in extending existing topics with additional sub-topics, etc